 The laser-cutting gas will be pure oxygen, just like an oxy-fuel torch.
 If cutting aluminum or stainless steel, the laser’s beam melts the metal, and high-pressure nitrogen is then used to blow the molten metal out of the kerf.

-Can Metals Be Laser Cut?
+Which Metals Can Be Laser Cut?

 You can cut various metals with expert laser services companies.
 These include: